linuxmuster/linuxmuster-linbo7/README.md

   ```
 Note:
 * <#>: start.conf position number of operating system.
-* qdiff: option to indicate a differential image, if omitted as baseimage will be created.
+* qdiff: option to indicate a differential image, if omitted a baseimage will be created.
 * Further infos about the new linbo commands see [refactor linbo_cmd #72](https://github.com/linuxmuster/linuxmuster-linbo7/issues/72).

 ## Build environment